Selinede/Arctic_shores-sauce/README.md

  18. Next click on the “sauce_valid_login-functionality.cy.js” spec file.

- 19. You should see the sauce-demo webpage openly displayed, you can see your logs, use the cypress locator, and debug your test if need be.
+ 19. The sauce-demo webpage is openly displayed, and the logs are visible .

  **Features**